AngelaRoth/frontend-nanodegree-mobile-portfolio/README.md

 ### Don't Update if Already Updating

-The program was originally written to update moving pizza positions every time a scroll was registered, regardless of whether positions were already being updated due to a previous scroll.
-Since scrolling "rapid-fire" by nature, this seems less than ideal.
+The program was originally written to update moving pizza positions every time a scroll event was registered, regardless of whether positions were already being updated due to a previous scroll.
+Since scrolling is "rapid-fire" by nature, this seems less than ideal.

 In my updated version, a scroll event triggers the `onScroll()` function, which only makes a call to `updatePositions()` if updating is not already occurring.
-The `updating' variable is set to true at the beginning of `onScroll()`, and reset to false at the end of `updatePositions()`.
+The `updating` variable is set to true at the beginning of `onScroll()`, and reset to false at the end of `updatePositions()`.

-I kept the calculation of the current Scroll Top _inside_ `updatePositions()` because, now, `updatePositions()` is itself only called when appropriate.
+I kept the calculation of the current Scroll Top inside `updatePositions()` because, now, `updatePositions()` is itself only called when appropriate.

 * **But this didn't seem to Affect Anything:** I log an "aborted" message to the console if `onScroll()` is called when updating is already in progress, but this message **never** logs.

 ### Employ Request Animation Frame

-In order to assist scheduling of pizza position updates, the call to `updatePositions()` inside `onScroll()` is made using `requestAnimationFrame()`.  **BUT**, as with employing the `onScroll()` function itself, this didn't seem to result in a noticeable decrease in frame length.
+In order to assist scheduling of pizza position updates, the call to `updatePositions()` inside `onScroll()` is made using `requestAnimationFrame()`.  **But**, as with employing the `onScroll()` function itself, this didn't seem to result in a noticeable decrease in frame length.
 * **Curious:** I thought `onScroll()` and `requestAnimationFrame()` would provide measurable payoffs.

 ### Images

 I optimized the giant `pizzeria.jpg` image and also the `pizza.png` sourced by the stationary pizzas.

 Then I noticed that the moving pizzas were fixed at 1/3 the size of the main `pizza.png` image.
-So I **made a new `pizza-move.png'** which is only 1/3 the size of the original, and used this as the source for the moving pizzas.
+So I **made a new `pizza-move.png`** which is only 1/3 the size of the original, and used this as the source for the moving pizzas.
 I figured, _why lug around bigger pizzas than necessary?_  My change means that one more image needs to be downloaded, but I do think it resulted in marginal fps improvements!
 (This was the last change I made.)